ArisKaralis/MarsLandingSimulationWithArduino/README.md

 ## Contributing

 Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please submit a pull request.
+If you find any issues or have suggestions for improvements, please create a branch and submit a pull request.

 ## License